 An Overview of Pardee RAND

-Our Assistant Dean of Admissions, Stefanie Howard, and Assistant Dean of Academics, Angel O'Mahony, will present an overview of Pardee RAND Graduate School, the admissions process, and more.
-Current students will also join the conversation.
+Our Assistant Dean of Admissions, Stefanie Howard, and Assistant Dean of Academics, Angel O'Mahony, presented an overview of Pardee RAND Graduate School, the admissions process, and more.
+Current students also joined the conversation.

 Stream- and Topic-Focused Discussions

 Stream leads Osonde Osoba and Todd Richmond talked about how the students in the Technology Applications and Implications stream are prototyping the future, why technology rules but policy matters, and what the Tech + Narrative Lab is doing with AI/ML, VR, IoT, and other letters of the alphabet.

 This webinar was held on October 14; request a recording.

 Stream lead Philip Armour and a panel of current students and alumni in the Research, Analysis, and Design stream discussed their experiences tackling complex policy problems through multidisciplinary, cutting-edge research at RAND, Pardee RAND, and beyond.